 You’re out and about, minding your own business, walking down the street, when the unthinkable happens: a patch of oil or ice, or a crack or hole in the pavement, causes you to lose your feet and you go down.
 You get seriously hurt and your mind starts to spin: what about work?
 What can you do to get the medical bills paid as they start to rack up?
 Who can be held responsible for your injuries?

 If it’s a public place, many people wonder if they can sue the city for their damages.
 The answer is that sometimes you can, but it can be complex.
-Learn what happens when you get hurt on public property, and whether or not a personal injury lawyer can help you sue a city for the damages you suffer.
+Learn what happens when you get hurt on public property, and whether or not a premises liability lawyer can help you sue a city for the damages you suffer.

 Filing a Lawsuit against the City